jenniferlu123/shopping-cart/README.md

 If you are interested in using this program's email capabilities to send out receipts to customers, please update the Sendgrid API key (obtained using your Sendgrid account) and your email address in the ".env" file:

-    SENDGRID_API_KEY= "EXAMPLE"
+    SENDGRID_API_KEY="EXAMPLE"
-    MY_EMAIL_ADDRESS= "EXAMPLE"
+    MY_EMAIL_ADDRESS="EXAMPLE"

 ## Google Sheet Database set up

-If you are interested in using a Google Sheet Database, please update the Google Sheet ID in the ".env" file using the unique identifier found in the URL of the document that contains information about your store's products:
+If you are interested in using a Google Sheet Database, please update the Google Sheet ID in the ".env" file using the unique identifier found in the URL of the document that contains the information about your store's products:

     GOOGLE_SHEET_ID = "EXAMPLE"